 Halo's always been a balance of campaign with multiplayer, but this entry's a tad lopsided.
 The story of Locke chasing Chief isn't quite the era-defining moment we were hoping for but, luckily, it's the series-best multiplayer that gets our visors misty.
 Halo 5: Guardians offers so very much to prospective online warmongers.
 Arena is a return to the Halo of old, tense cerebral skirmishes that are an oasis of sanity in a sea of crude shooters.
 If you fancy some madness, then you have Warzone - mega-battles powered by a desperately addictive card-collecting system.
 And more's being added - 343 just reintroduced Big Team Battles and a new version of classic map, Blood Gulch for free.
 We're home.

 Imagine a lavish, beautiful storybook world… that slams shut on your stupid, bleeding fingers for seven brutal hours.
-This is Ori and the Blind Forest, the result of Microsoft handing a group of retro fanatics enough money (and freedom) to make a worthy successor to the platformers of old.
+This is Ori and the Blind Forest, the result of Microsoft handing a group of retro fanatics enough money (and freedom) to make a worthy successor to the platformers of old, and creating one of the best Xbox Games ever as a result.
 Not only is this a pitch-perfect update to the formula set up by Metroid and Castlevania, combining mechanical satisfaction with tear-jerking narrative sequences, it's also quite probably the best-looking 2D game of all time.
 So yeah, it's pretty special.

 Wolfenstein: The New Order is one of the most unique, brutal, brave, hilarious, and intelligent shooters of the generation so far.
 MachineGames' sequel, The New Colossus, confidently doubles down on all of that.
 Moving BJ Blazkowicz's very personal war further into the alternative-universe '60s, and transposing it to an America under Nazi rule, The New Colossus is uncompromisingly relevant.
 It's a smart, sensitive, and emotive discussion of callousness, prejudice, and cruelty, that nevertheless knows how to be fun at all times.
 A biting portrait of human failures and social horrors, that does its biting with big robot teeth and hatchet blades.
 It's a game that exemplifies heart and brains throughout, but never with more unremitting flair than when it comes to the noble art of tearing Nazis to shreds with bloody and balletic style.